Matoy7/anchor-interview-task/README.md

 - Get spreadsheet data by ID
 - Lookup option for a cell to referenace another cell's value.
 - support api concurrency
-- support error handling such as enforce cycle refernce and type verification of columns
+- support error handling (enforce cycle refernce and type verification of columns)

 ## Prerequisites